 The added veggies, as I mentioned, also add a depth a flavor.

-New to broccoli slaw?
-You may be wondering what vegetables are in a broccoli slaw mix.
+What vegetables are in a broccoli slaw mix?

 If you’re buying a ready-made mix, which is fine, you can expect to find a healthy blend of shredded broccoli, carrots and red cabbage.

 You can also use this dressing on traditional coleslaw which is typically a mix of red cabbage, green cabbage and carrot.

 My favorite way to eat broccoli slaw or coleslaw is with seasoned or waffle fries.
 I take my fries and dip them in the coleslaw and oh my goodness… my mouth is seriously watering right now just typing this.
 You just gotta try it.
 It’s kinda like the fries dipped in a chocolate milkshake thing but ever so slightly more healthy.

 All slaws are not equal and I’ve met quite a few people who are very picky about their slaws!
 I prefer a light, less creamy slaw so that what you’ll get with this recipe.